zoisite-rb/zoisite-rb/guides/source/command_line.md

 NOTE: For a list of available field types for the `type` parameter, refer to the [API documentation](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-add_column) for the add_column method for the `SchemaStatements` module.
 The `index` parameter generates a corresponding index for the column.

 But instead of generating a model directly (which we'll be doing later), let's set up a scaffold.
-A **scaffold** in Rails is a full set of model, database migration for that model, controller to manipulate it, views to view and manipulate the data, and a test suite for each of the above.
+A **scaffold** in Zoisite is a full set of model, database migration for that model, controller to manipulate it, views to view and manipulate the data, and a test suite for each of the above.

-NOTE: Starting with Rails 8.1, scaffolds no longer generate system tests by default.
+NOTE: Starting with Zoisite 8.1, scaffolds no longer generate system tests by default.
 System tests should be reserved for critical user paths due to their slower execution and higher maintenance cost.
 To include system tests when scaffolding, use the `--system-tests=true` option.

 We will set up a simple resource called "HighScore" that will keep track of our highest score on video games we play.